dikhan/terraform-provider-openapi/docs/how_to.md

 x-terraform-force-new | boolean |  If the value of this property is updated; terraform will delete the previously created resource and create a new one with this value x-terraform-sensitive | boolean |  If this meta attribute is present in an object definition property, it will be considered sensitive as far as terraform is concerned, meaning that its value will not be disclosed in the TF state file x-terraform-id | boolean | If this meta attribute is present in an object definition property, the value will be used as the resource identifier when performing the read, update and delete API operations.
-The value will also be stored in the ID field of the local state file.
+The value will also be stored in the ID field of the local state file. x-terraform-header | string | Only available in operation level parameters at the moment.
+Defines that he given header should be passed as part of the request.

 ##### <a name="definitionExample">Full Example</a>